felixge/felixge.de/content/posts/connecting-go-profiling-with-tracing/index.md

 <img width="100%" src="./flamechart.png"/>

 When this happens, you usually need to study your code for clues.
 Did you forget some tracing instrumentation?
-Time add it, redeploy and wait.
+Time to add it, redeploy and wait.
 Or perhaps you need to optimize your Go code?
 If yes, how?

 This workflow is manageable, but it turns out there is a better way – we can use profiling data to fill in the gaps.
 And that's exactly what our new [Code Hotspots](https://docs.datadoghq.com/tracing/profiler/connect_traces_and_profiles/#identify-code-hotspots-in-slow-traces) feature does.
 As you can see below, our request used 90ms On-CPU time.
 This is a strong signal that lets us rule out Off-CPU activity such as uninstrumented service calls, mutex contentions, channel waits, sleeping, etc.